 - Flight Points – I recommend either the AMEX Platinum Delta SkyMiles or the AMEX Gold Delta SkyMiles card.
 For most, I’d probably lean towards the Gold card.
 At the time of writing this, after spending $2,000 in the first 3 months, you’ll receive 60k SkyMiles.
 Get a $50 statement credit after your first Delta purchase.
 No annual fee the first year, $95 afterwards.
 If you go with the Platinum card, you’ll get 75k bonus miles after spending $3,000 in the first 3 months. $100 statement credit after first Delta purchase, but has a $195 annual fee.
 After your first year, you receive a domestic companion pass every year, so someone can fly with you for free after paying for your own ticket.
 Use my links to sign up, and I’ll get a 10k point bonus.
 If you and your spouse/friend both want/need the points.
 Apply then refer your significant other.
 That way the first applicant will get 10k bonus points for the second applicant.

-- Hotel Points – The Chase Hyatt Credit Card provides 40k bonus points after spending $3,000 in the first 3 months.
-Spend another $3k in the first 6 months and get an additional 20k bonus points.
-Again, have one person apply, then refer the second applicant, and the first applicant will get 10k bonus points.
+- Hotel Points – The Chase Hyatt Credit Card provides 60k bonus points after spending $6,000 in the first 6 months.
+Again, have one person apply, then refer the second applicant, and the first applicant will get 5-10k bonus points.
 So 2 cards with $6k in spending each, plus 1 referral bonus = about 142,000 points.
 The Kauai Grand Hyatt will run you 25k points per night.
 Those 2 credit card bonuses will get you 5 free nights.
 Back when I first signed up for it, the bonus was 2 free nights at any Hyatt worldwide AND no annual fee for the first year.
 I wish that was still around to refer you to it.

 Another option is the Sheraton Kauai Resort, it’s 12,000 Starpoints per night.
 Get 25k bonus Starpoints after spending $3,000 in the first 3 months on the SPG credit card.
 If you refer a friend on this card, you’ll get a bonus 5k Starpoints.
 Starwood merged with Marriott awhile back, so I recommend getting this card before it goes away.
 At worst your points will get combined with Marriott at a 1:3 ratio.The points programs merged, so SPG points are no longer relevant really.